Jennifer Ziegler

 Jennifer Ziegler is an American writer and faculty member at Vermont College of Fine Arts.

 Biography

 Ziegler was raised in Texas and is of Mexican-American heritage.
 She received a Bachelor of Arts in English and a Bachelor of Journalism in magazine journalism from the University of Texas.
 She presently serves as the faculty co-chair of Vermont College of Fine Arts's Master of Fine Arts program in Writing for Children and Young Adults.

+Personal life

-Ziegler currently lives in Austin, Texas with her husband, Chris Barton.
+Ziegler currently lives in Austin, Texas with her husband, Chris Barton, who is also a writer.
 Together, they have four adult children.